This review talks about Brass: Birmingham, an economy board game set in the industrial revolution. How good is Brass: Birmingham?

-One last thing to mention is the theme.
-I haven’t particularly talked about it through the article, but that is not because of the lack of it.
+You may have noticed that I haven’t particularly talked about the theme throughout the article.
+But that is not because of the lack of it.
 On contrary, the theme oozes through every board and every illustration.

-More importantly, it’s interwoven into game mechanics, with every action feeling thematic.
+More importantly, it’s interwoven into game mechanics, with your actions feeling thematic.
 If you are even remotely fond of the Industrial revolution, you will feel it at every moment of playing Brass: Birmingham.

 A review copy has been donated by Roxley Games.